Uaine1/Expired-Goods/README.md

 ## To Do
 ✅  Store data in a local data base or a server.<br>
 ✅  Users are able to view their list of goods. <br>
+✅  Use Streamlit for the frontend. <br>
 ❌ Implement a registration system. <br>
-❌ Send notification to a users. <br>
+❌ Send background notification to a users. <br>
-❌ Use Streamlit for the frontend. <br>